 Nicole has been a member of the Board since 2007 and was Chairman from 2010 to 2013.
 Between 2010 and 2013 she was also a member of the Alpine Resorts Co-ordinating Council.
 Nicole is a commercial disputes and construction lawyer at Lander & Rogers; is the immediate past Chair of the Litigation Lawyers Section of the Law Institute of Victoria (LIV) and represents the LIV on the Supreme Court Rules Committee & the County Court Building Cases Users Group.
 Her board experience includes having been a director of UFS Dispensaries Ltd for 6 years, a not for profit company which owns and operates a number of pharmacies and associated businesses in and around Ballarat in Western Victoria and she is a Graduate Member of the Australian Institute of Company of Directors.
 In 2001 Nicole was introduced to skiing and Mt Hotham.
 She loved the experience so much she became a member of the lodge Anton Huette in 2005 and later purchased an apartment at Hotham.

 Tim is the Victorian Director of the Australian Industry Group which is one of the most influential industry associations in the country.
 He is a lawyer and former journalist and holds a Master of Business Administration.
 Tim is also Chairman of the Industry Capability Network and the Manufacturing Skills and Training Taskforce.
-He also sits on the Microsurgery Foundation Board and the Environment Minister’s Climate Adaptation Advisory Council.
+He also sits on a number of boards including the Victorian Leadership Group, the Victorian Manufacturing Council and the Industry Skills Consultative Council.

 Peter is a partner at Digital Frontier Partners, a specialist advice firm which helps clients to understand the capabilities, resources and organisational structure needed to deliver their products and services in the digital economy.
 He has over 25 years of experience in the Banking and Finance Sector, including more than ten years building and managing digital distribution channels supporting ANZ's Global Markets businesses.
 He has extensive experience in strategy development, programme management, project governance and sales management.
 Peter is a member of Asgaard Ski Club.
 He and his family have been skiing at Hotham for the past 6 years.